Creating an extraordinary artistic space where communities come

 Photo from Disabled People's Movement, http://rawalpindi.olx.com.pk/disabled-people-s-movement-iid-8734362#A Grassroots Funding Model

 |The L.A.M.
 Director’s Vision

-My favorite word is Kairos, a Greek word for "time" that doesn't exist in English.
+One of my favorite words is Kairos, a Greek word for "time."
+Its antecedent doesn't exist in English.
 It means "a moment in time that will never come again because of the integrity of the initiative in question, the caliber of the people gathered together, and the situational factors in place to do what must be done."

 This is such a moment.